Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 Six commands, one question, full business snapshot.
 I didn’t copy or format anything.
 The agent figured out which commands to run, what data to pull, and how to calculate MRR from the subscription prices.

-For a solo dev — this is huge.
-A business overview that normally needs a BI tool or a spreadsheet, done in thirty seconds.
-And it updates every time you ask — no stale dashboards, no manual data entry.
+For a solo dev this is huge.
+Business overview that normally needs a BI tool or a spreadsheet, done in thirty seconds.
+And it updates every time you ask.
+No stale dashboards, no manual data entry.
+I was genuinely surprised the first time I tried this.

 creem products list